neuro-inc/neuro-cli/CLI.md

 ### neuro config switch-org

 Switch the active organization.<br/><br/>ORG\_NAME is the organization name to select.
-Use "no_org" value to access<br/>current cluster directly instead of as part of some org.
+Use literal "NO_ORG" to switch to<br/>using current cluster directly instead of on behalf of some org.

 **Usage:**